-08. Prior to the commencement of any development on site, a detailed scheme, showing the design and specification for the installation of the signalised junction with MOVA control measures on the A73 shall be submitted to and approved in writing by the Council as Planning and Roads Authority.
+08. Prior to the commencement of any development on site, a detailed scheme, showing the design and specification for the installation of the signalised junction with MOVA control measures, including pedestrian phase, on the A73, at the proposed access, shall be submitted to and approved in writing by the Council as Planning and Roads Authority.
 Thereafter the approved scheme shall be implemented to the satisfaction of the Council and be in operation before any house within the development is occupied.